Small streams make large rivers

 Let’s try to describe what we want:

-The clients should see all the services.
-They should not be affected by (re)factoring of those services as long as they are there.
-Instead of having to transform data between service calls, we want the outputs of services to be directly usable as inputs of other services.
-We don’t want to be forced to come again for related processing that can easily be done while we’re already there.
-In fact, clients should be able to request all needed processing, not just one and not just pre-imagined combinations thereof.
+The clients should have access to all the services.
+They should remain unaffected by the (re)factoring of those services as long as they are still there.
+Instead of having to transform data between service calls, we want the outputs of services to be directly usable as inputs for other services.
+We don’t want to be forced to make another request for related processing that can easily be done while we’re already there.
+In fact, clients should be able to request all the processing they need, not just one task or pre-imagined combinations of tasks.

-Let’s now rephrase that with a new word:
+Now, let’s rephrase that with a new perspective:

-The clients should see all the functions of all services.
-They should not be affected by (re)factoring of functions of those services as long as they are there.
-Instead of having to transform data between service calls, we want the results of functions to be directly usable as arguments of other functions.
-We don’t want to be forced to come again for related functions that can easily be done while we’re already there.
-In fact, clients should be able to request all needed functions, not just one and not just pre-imagined combinations thereof.
+The clients should have access to all the functions of all services.
+They should remain unaffected by any (re)factoring of functions of those services as long as they exist.
+Instead of having to transform data between service calls, we want the outputs of functions to be directly usable as inputs for other functions.
+We don’t want to be forced to come back for related functions that can easily be done while we’re already there.
+In fact, clients should be able to request all the functions they need, not just one or pre-imagined combinations.

-Does this ring a bell?
-Does it sound a little bit like functional programming?
-What if we make our API functional, top to bottom – everything is a function, including access to the smallest piece of data?
-We can clearly specify each function, its inputs and outputs, while putting some effort into data/type consistency.
+Does this sound familiar?
+Does it remind you a bit of functional programming?
+What if we made our API fully functional, from top to bottom – everything as a function, including access to the smallest piece of data?
+We could clearly define each function, its inputs and outputs, while putting in the effort to maintain data and type consistency.

-With such an approach clients could pass any number of functional expressions to a service for “evaluation”.
-Such a service does not necessarily need to be able to implement or even understand all the details of any requested function – all it needs to know is who to call if it doesn’t directly support it.
-Generic “umbrella” services become very much possible and feasible.
-They just need to be able to discover which service supports which functions.
-As this discovery process can be made dynamic, any new function exposed by any service becomes available as soon as it is deployed, requiring no coding effort for the umbrella service.
+With such an approach, clients could pass any number of functional expressions to a service for “evaluation”.
+This service doesn’t need to implement or even fully understand all the details of any requested function – it just needs to know who to call if it doesn’t directly support it.
+Generic “umbrella” services become not just possible but feasible.
+They would simply need to discover which service supports which functions.
+Since this discovery process could be dynamic, any new function exposed by any service would be available as soon as it’s deployed, with no additional coding required for the umbrella service.

 Well…